 When we work In a world where we can’t physically see the majority of people we work with, we need to find new ways to communicate with our coworkers.

-The current state of internal communications
+The current state of remote communication

 We didn’t need a mass remote workforce to experience breakdowns in internal communication.
 For many businesses, interdepartmental collaboration or interactions between managers and employees can be challenging in a traditional office setup.